Automattic/crowdsignal-ui/packages/block-editor/README.md

 All of our blocks are registered under `crowdsignal-forms` namespace, so the complete block name should look something like this: `crowdsignal-forms/my-block`.

-In general, the block registered name should match it's display name closely.
+In general, the block registered name should match its display name closely.
 If a block happens to fall within a certain category, it's good to signify that using an appropriate suffix.
 For example:

 - `-question`
 - `-answer`